-Information from recent surveys shows a decline in southern forest moose populations, with surveyed zones 30 to 50 per cent below the long-term average.
+Recent aerial surveys show a decline in southern forest moose populations, with surveyed zones 30 to 50 per cent below the long-term average.
+The factors causing this decline are not fully understood; however, hunting pressure is likely a contributing factor.
 In response to this population decline, the ministry adjusted the regular season length to a restricted season in 2018.
 These dates will be maintained in the 2020 hunting season.

-Farmland moose populations are showing declines across the grassland region and remain stable in most parkland regions.
+Farmland moose populations are showing declines across the grassland region, but remain stable in most parkland regions.
 Draw quotas have been reduced in zones where populations have significantly declined.
-Quotas were increased in WMZ 48, where an increasing population has been observed.
+Quotas have been increased in WMZ 48, where an increasing population has been observed.

 Mule Deer Opportunities

 Provincial mule deer populations continue to benefit from several mild winters and appear to be at sustainable levels.
 As a result, there will be increased hunting opportunities, including higher quotas across much of their range.
 There will also be new antlerless mule deer hunting opportunities across many of the eastern WMZs.

 Antlerless licences will be offered with a bag limit of one or two deer (one or two seals), depending on the zone.

 Regular archery mule deer licences will be offered in the same zones as 2019, with the addition of WMZs 11, 16-18, 31-38, 48, 49 and 55.